MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 This article describes how to install the Dynamics 365 Field Service application for Dynamics 365 (online).

-In order to get fully up and running with Field Service, you will need to:
+To get fully up and running with Field Service, you'll need to:

 1. Install the core Field Service application
 2. Install the Field Service Mobile app
 3. Install the Woodford mobile configurator
 4. Install and configure the mobile project template

-In this topic, we will walk through each of these steps.
+In this article, we will walk through each of these steps.

 ## Prerequisites

-To follow the steps in this topic, you will need:
+To follow the steps in this article, you will need:

 - Time.
 Field Service installations and upgrades can take up to 30 minutes or more.
 - A desktop browser and a mobile device (phone or tablet).